-The Board of Northern Gas Networks Holdings Limited is comprised of nine directors as at 31 March 2023, who are appointed by the shareholders.
-They are independent of the day to day management of the company with the exception of the CEO who is a Board member and leads the company senior management team (SMT) who in turn manage the company.
+The Board of Northern Gas Networks Limited is comprised of eleven directors as at 31 March 2023, who are appointed by the shareholders and two of which are independent non-executive directors.
+All are independent of the day to day management of the company with the exception of the CEO who is a Board member and leads the company senior management team (SMT) who in turn manage the company.
 The Board are presented with information by the CEO and SMT to enable them to influence all the key business decisions of NGN.
 This arrangement ensures the shareholders are involved in making all the key business decisions through their appointed directors.